DCTInvestGroup/About-the-company-DCTInvestGroup/README.md

 The DCT Invest Group team has been investing in cryptocurrency since 2017.

+# ROADMAP FOR THE DEVELOPMENT OF THE COMPANY FOR THE YEARS 2019-2021

+•	Conducting ICO (Smart contract, Whitepaper)
+•	Marketing company
+•	Formation of an investment fund
+•	Investing in areas specified in Whitepaper
+•	Creating and launching an investment platform

 ## DCT Invest Group contacts and social networks